Check out some of our interesting nutritional facts

 Did you know that exercise performance can be impaired when you are dehydrated by as little as 2% of your body weight (Murray, 2007)?
 The British Dietetic Association (BDA) recommends adults drink around 2 litres of water per day.

-Did you know, studies have shown that when exercising for up to an hour or more, combining carbohydrate with protein during and after exercise, can increase your exercise performance and speed up your recovery (Jageret al, 2017)
+Did you know, studies have shown that when exercising for up to an hour or more, combining carbohydrates with protein during and after exercise, can increase your exercise performance and speed up your recovery (Jager et al, 2017)?

-Large Big Mac Meal1320 Calories.
-Most of which is sugar and fat.
+1320 Calories.
+Most of which are sugar and fat.

 Try to leave about 2-3 hours before you exercise after having a main meal.
 About an hour before you exercise, try to have a light snack that contains some protein, and is higher in carbohydrate and lower in fat.
 Snacks such as a banana, porridge or a rice cake with peanut butter.
 Check out our recipe section for lots of snack ideas

 Benardot, D. (2018) Ten Things You Need to Know About Sports Nutrition.
 American College of Sports Medicine.
 British Dietetic Association.
 (2020) Fluid: Water and Drinks Available from: https://www.bda.uk.com/ [Accessed 9th November 2021].
 Jager, R. (2017) Protein and Exercise.
 The Journal of the International Society of Sports Nutrition.
 14 (20).
 Murray, B. (2007).
 Hydration and Physical Performance.
 The Journal of the American College of Nutrition.
 26 (5), 29-30.
 NHS.
 (2019) 8 Tips For Healthy Eating.
 Available from: https://www.nhs.uk/live-well/eat-well/eight-tips-forhealthy-eating/ [Accessed 9th November 2021]